aponcedeleonch/Aalto-AMDM-Graph-Partioning/README.md

-# Graph partioning into communities
+# Script for Graph partioning into communities

 Course project of Algorithmic Methods of Data Mining.
 Winter semester 2019 at Aalto University.